nazar-pc/CleverStyle-Framework/readme.md

 Really simple.

 System provides only essential minimum of abstractions to make things working while leaving freedom for developer.
 This ensures that system itself is easy to understand, use and develop for.

-System core doesn't contain any useful end-user functionality, so despite historical name this is a framework, not typical CMS.

 ### Standalone
 System contains everything necessary inside in order to ease setup and to be independent from external tools services.